 We’ve probably all had heartburn from eating a little too much at the buffet… but strangely enough, the buffet can be the answer!
 Try some camomile tea, as this will help to soothe the levels of acid in your stomach that’s causing the pain.

-What do you think to these tips?
+What do you think of these tips?
 Feeling unwell on your cruise is the last thing you want, so which of these tricks are you noting down?
 What makes you feel better in no time abroad?
-Leave us your comments below and discover more of our reliable tips and guides below…

 Real Cruisers Advice To Avoiding Cruise Ship Queues Whether you’re caught in a rush at the buffet, swamped by crowds on an excursion or buffeted on embarkation, cruising can be…